 All full-time registered students are charged an Athletics Fee.
-All King's students have access to athletic facilities at King's, and in addition are entitled to membership at Dalplex and participation in Dalhousie intramurals and club activities (with some limited exceptions).
-For details, please consult the "Athletics" section in this calendar.
+All King's students have access to Athletic facilities at King's, and in addition are entitled to membership at Dalplex and participation in Dalhousie intramurals and club activities (with some limited exceptions).